On Mori dreamness of blowups along space curves: Introduction

 Then $\overline{\Mov}(X)$ has an irrationally generated extremal ray; in particular, $X$ is not a Mori Dream Space. \end{introductiontheorem} Furthermore, in Examples \ref{ex:lowDegQuartic} and \ref{ex:largeDegQuartic} we provide infinitely many pairs $(g,d)$ so that a general element of some component of $H_{g,d}^S$ satisfies the hypotheses of Theorem \ref{mainthm:1}.
 This recasts the example of \cite{Kuronya} in a general setting, as the curves satistying the conditions imposed there span a divisor in our component constructed in Example \ref{ex:largeDegQuartic}.

-Our second obstruction to Mori dreamness utilizes heavily the, by now classical, theory of \emph{linkage} or \emph{liaison}.
-Starting from a curve $C'$ and performing a sufficiently general linkage $C' \link{S_1,S_2} C$, which we call \emph{super-rigid linkage}, and blowing up $C$, we show that the strict transform of $C'$ spans an extremal ray of $\NE(X)$.
+Our second obstruction to Mori dreamness utilizes heavily the, by now classical, theory of \emph{liaison} or \emph{linkage}.
+Starting from a curve $C'$ and performing a sufficiently general linkage $C' \link{S_1,S_2} C$, which we call \emph{super rigid linkage}, and blowing up $C$, we show that the strict transform of $C'$ spans an extremal ray of $\NE(X)$.
 If then $C'$ is \emph{very} general, i.e.\ not $\QQ$-canonical (see Definition \ref{def:Qcanonical}), then this ray is not contractible.
-More specifically we have: \begin{introductiontheorem}[Theorem \ref{thm:mainThmRigid}] Let $(g',d')$ be integers such that either $d' \geq 2g'-2$ or $\frac{3g'}{2} \leq d' \leq 2g'-2$ and $(g',d') \neq (3,4), (4,6)$.
-Let $n_1, n_2$ be integers, sufficiently large so that
+More specifically we have: \begin{introductiontheorem}[Theorem \ref{thm:mainThmRigid} \& Corollary \ref{cor:degenToSemiample}] Let $(g',d')$ be a pair of integers different from $(3,4), (4,6)$, such that either $d' \geq 2g'-2$ or $\frac{3g'}{2} \leq d' \leq 2g'-2$.
+Let $n_1, n_2$ be sufficiently large integers and define $d = n_1n_2 -d'$ and $g = \frac{1}{2}(n_1 + n_2 - 4)(d - d') +g'$.